 The headteacher

 The headteacher ensures that all adults who work with children on these issues are aware of the school policy, and that they work within this framework.
 The headteacher monitors this policy on a regular basis and reports to governors, when requested, on the effectiveness of the policy.
-Parents should be consulted on the PSHE & RSE policy and have the opportunity to express their views.
+Parents are consulted on the PSHE & RSE policy and have the opportunity to express their views.
 They also must be informed of the limits of their right to withdraw their child from sex education and have the opportunity to do so within these limits.

 Staff